chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 ```

 It converts the Theano computational graph into Chainer's computational graph!
-So it's differentiable with the Chainer APIs, and easy to use as a building block of a network written in Chainer.
+This is differentiable with the Chainer APIs, and easy to use as a building block of a network written in Chainer.
 But it takes `W` and `b` as input arguments, so it should be noted that it doesn't keep those parameters inside.

 Anyway, how to use this ported Theano function in a network in Chainer?